wordhou/codefellows-java-dsa/docs/graphs.md

 The approach is identical to the depth-first search on binary trees using an explicit stack.
 The only implementation difference is that we track the visited nodes, and add a node to the visited set whenever we enqueue it.

+## Efficiency

+Traversing through a graph depends on the efficiency of getting the list of neighbors.
+In an adjacency list, this is an O(1) operation.

+## Solution

+The solution can be found in the [Traversals](../challenges/lib/src/main/java/challenges/graph/utils/Traversals.java) class.

+# Day 38 Extra: Topological Sort

+Topological sorting takes a directed graph with no cycles (a directed acyclic graph, or DAG) and sorts the vertices in an order where every vertex `x` comes before another vertex `y` if there exists a directed path from `x` to `y`.

+Topological sorting algorithms also determine whether a graph has a cycle, since a graph with cycles cannot be topologically sorted.

+A classic application of the topological sort is building a project that consists of a sequence of jobs ordered on their dependencies.

+## Approach

+A classic algorithm from Cormen et al. topologically sorts a graph using depth first searches on the nodes.

+Start with a collection of all the nodes.